So, what exactly am I trying to do?

 How do I get to each place?

 So far, I’ve driven to every state besides California.
 My travel companions have varied for nearly every race.
 My mom has been to nearly all of them, with the exception of three.
 My younger sister has been with me during two.
 My older sister has been to two, and her whole family supported me in Michigan.
-My boyfriend has been to one (granted, we’ve only been dating for 3 of them), and most recently, my friends came to celebrate the completion of #12.
-So, it’s been a lot of hours and miles on the road, but I wouldn’t trade the experiences I’ve had during this adventure for anything.
+It’s been a lot of hours and miles on the road, but I wouldn’t trade the experiences I’ve had during this adventure for anything.
 When it’s race time and I feel my heart pumping and my legs tingling, when I think about the fact that I’m about to see 13 miles of California, or Georgia, or North Carolina, it’s worth any drive that it may have required to get there.
 Plus, who doesn’t want an excuse to travel all over the place?
 I mean come on, someday I’m gonna HAVEEEE to go to Hawaii.